top of page

 Anxiety and Pain In Horses, the Microbe-Gut-Brain Axis

-If your horse has a sudden temperament change and becomes anxious, and difficult to manage and ride, a health problem is the immediate suspect.
-Gastric ulcers and teeth are the two most common ailments but the checklist also includes sub-clinical lameness, arthritis, injuries, and food sensitivities.
+If your horse has a sudden temperament change and becomes anxious and difficult to manage and ride, a health problem is the immediate suspect.
+Gastric ulcers and teeth are the two most common ailments, but the checklist also includes sub-clinical lameness, arthritis, injuries, and food sensitivities.
+The saying “teeth, back and tack” is commonly used as a starting point for owners whose horses are exhibiting the signs of pain or anxiety.

-Strangely the part of the anatomy often left off the health checklist is the hindgut and this part of the horse is though to be the biggest contributor to the onset of anxiety and pain.
+Strangely, the part of the anatomy often left off the health checklist is the hindgut.
+However, this part of the horse is thought to be the biggest contributor to the onset of anxiety and pain.

-The foregut is relatively small when compared with the hindgut, digestion in the foregut is rapid and minimal, and most of the important, slow fermenting digestion happens in the hindgut.
-The stomach holds 3-5 gallons or 18 L and is 9% of the total gastrointestinal tract, whilst the hindgut is eight meters long, holds 269.4 gallons (1,225 litres) of digesta, and makes up 61% of the total gastrointestinal tract.
+The foregut is relatively small when compared with the hindgut.
+Digestion in the foregut is rapid and minimal, and most of the important, slow fermenting digestion happens in the hindgut.
+The stomach holds 3-5 gallons or 18 L and is 9% of the total gastrointestinal tract, whilst the hindgut is eight metres long, holds 269.4 gallons (1,225 litres) of digesta, and makes up 61% of the total gastrointestinal tract.

-The hindgut houses a microbial population that is able to break down indigestible fibre, which may be as much as 60% of the horse's diet.
+The equine hindgut houses a microbial population that is able to break down indigestible fibre, which may be as much as 60% of the horse's diet.
+Therefore, the horse’s hindgut is a crucial part of the digestive system.

 What is the gut-brain axis?

-The gut/brain axis is a signaling or communication system that allows the gut to talk to the brain and vice versa, the two organs talk to each other by way of the immune system, the hormonal and the nervous system.
+The gut-brain axis is a signalling or communication system that allows the gut to talk to the brain and vice versa.
+The two organs talk to each other by way of the immune system, the hormonal and the nervous system.

-More recently the gut bacteria that reside in the gastrointestinal tract of all mammals has been identified the major component in the gut/ brain communication system.
+More recently, the gut bacteria that reside in the gastrointestinal tract of all mammals has been identified as the major component in the gut-brain communication system.

 The microbe-gut-brain axis is more extensive than the gut-brain axis and includes immune cells, glands, gut, the nervous system, hormones, intestinal bacteria, and the brain.

-When an imbalance in microbe-gut-brain axis occurs an opportunity for disease or discomfort is created, this can be all gastric discomfort syndromes including colic and colitis, the onset of obesity, EMS and laminitis, and gastric pain.
-It can also include other organs of the body such as the musculoskeletal system.
+When an imbalance in the microbe-gut-brain axis occurs, an opportunity for disease or discomfort is created.
+This can be all gastric discomfort syndromes including colic and colitis, the onset of obesity, EMS and laminitis, and gastric pain.
+It can also include other parts of the body such as the musculoskeletal system.

 Where Does It Wrong?